 Fulbright-Hays Doctoral Dissertation Research Abroad:

 The Fulbright-Hays Doctoral Dissertation Research Abroad program provides grants from the U.S. Department of Education to fund individual doctoral students conducting research in other countries for periods of six to 12 months.
 By the start of the fellowship, a candidate must be admitted to a Duke doctoral program in modern foreign languages and area studies.
 The Fulbright-Hays DDRA is an institutional submission; it is strongly suggested that you contact Nancy Hare Robbins as soon as possible if you intend to apply.
-Please note that the institutional deadline is usually several weeks earlier than the national competition deadline.
-All completed applications (including supporting documentation) must be submitted by the campus deadline.
+Please note that the campus deadline is usually several weeks earlier than the national deadline.
+All completed applications (including supporting documentation) must be submitted electronically by the campus deadline.
 This competition is now open.

 Foreign Language & Area Studies

 Foreign Language & Area Studies (FLAS) fellowships, funded by the US Department of Education, are intended to encourage the study and use of foreign languages in combination with international or area studies.
 They may be for a full academic year or for summer language study; priority is given to less commonly taught languages.
 Competitions for both types are held in the Spring semester.
 Please note that the Duke University Center for International Studies will not be offering Academic Year or Summer FLAS Fellowships for the foreseeable future. *If you are interested in applying for a FLAS fellowship, please contact the Center for Latin American & Caribbean Studies (CLACS) or the Middle East Studies Center (DUMESC) to determine your eligibility.

 Graduate Awards for Research and Training